deepaktammali/lendvibe/README.md

 ## iOS Development

-To test on iPadOS/iOS devices without an Apple Developer Program subscription, see: https://stackoverflow.com/questions/4952820/test-ios-app-on-device-without-apple-developer-program-or-jailbreak
+To test/ install on iPadOS/iOS devices without an Apple Developer Program subscription, see: https://stackoverflow.com/questions/4952820/test-ios-app-on-device-without-apple-developer-program-or-jailbreak

 Build and open in Xcode: